jumpinjackie/forge-e33-mod/design/GREEN.md

 ```
 2G
 Kindred Sorcery - Expeditioner
-Choose up to one target creature card and up to one target non-creature card in your graveyard.
-Return those cards to your hand.
+Return up to one target creature card in your graveyard to your hand.
+Luminous — If you control three or more Lumina tokens, also return up to one target non-creature card in your graveyard to your hand.
 ```

 [card implementation](../custom/cards/r/revitalization.txt)